Halifax II LW341 - The Baltic Sea Updated: 11 JAN 2012

 Fra HAL LW341 er 1 flyver begravet i Kappel.
 6 flyvere har ingen kendt grav.
 7 flyvere.

-"During a bombing raid to Berlin a Halifax crashed into the Baltic Sea on the night before 16 February 1944."
+"During a bombing raid on Berlin a Halifax crashed into the Baltic Sea on the night before 16 February 1944."
 (FAF)

 "891 bombers attacked Berlin this night.
 42 of them were lost.
 Already between Odense and Kiel they met the first night fighters, and the attacks went on